JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 This basically skips the cast step that just using `(long)FloatValue` would do.

-If you wanted to modify this `long` value without modifying the inital `float` value, you would need to copy the bytes of the `long` into a new long.
+If you wanted to modify this `long` value without modifying the initial `float` value, you would need to copy the bytes of the `long` into a new long.
 To copy by byte, the easiest way is usually to use interpret casting again.

 ```
 // assumes both Destination and Source are a size in bytes